oribarilan/lensline.nvim/README.md

 * **LSP**: Show reference counts using built-in LSP, if available
 * **Diagnostics**: Display diagnostics for functions and lines
 * **Git**: Display last author, if available
-* **Extensible providers**: Plug in your own data sources for any lens component imagined
+* **Extensible providers & collectors**: Plug in your own data sources using the provider-collector architecture
 * **Highly configurable**: Customize style, layout, icons, and more

 ## Install